Laravel Telescope: A Powerful Debugging Tool for Your Laravel App

 composer require laravel/telescope --dev

-Step 2: Publish the Telescope Assets
+Step 2: Publish Telescope Assets

 php artisan telescope:install